Kotti/Kotti/docs/developing/advanced/blobs.rst

 :class:`depot.fields.sqlalchemy.UploadedFileField` and they will offload their blob data to the configured depot storage.
-Working together with :app:`filedepot` configured storages means it is possible to store blob data in a variety of ways: filesystem, GridFS, Amazon storage, etc. By default :app:`Kotti` will store its blob data in the configured SQL database, using :class:``~kotti.filedepot.DBFileStorage`` storage, but you can configure your own preferred way of storing your blob data.
+Working together with :app:`filedepot` configured storages means it is possible to store blob data in a variety of ways: filesystem, GridFS, Amazon storage, etc.

+By default :app:`Kotti` will store its blob data in the configured SQL database, using :class:``~kotti.filedepot.DBFileStorage`` storage, but you can configure your own preferred way of storing your blob data.
+The benefit of storing files in ``DBFileStorage`` is having *all* content in a single place (the DB) which makes backups, exporting and importing of your site's data easy, as long as you don't have too many or too large files.
+The downsides of this approach appear when your database server resides on a different host (network performance becomes a greater issue) or your DB dumps become too large to be handled efficiently.

 Configuring a depot store
 -------------------------